spalk/cacti-env/README.md

 =========
 _Succulents and cacti indoor environment monitoring_

-The main idea of project is to monitor environment around plants indoors and improve conditions where they live in three steps:
+The main idea of project is to monitor environment around plants indoors and improve conditions where they live.

+This project was successfully implemented in big city apartment in the North, where winters are cold and nights are long.
+Although it could be convenient for any type of plants in any location in the world.

+The goal is achieved in three steps:

 ### First step: data collecting